-LGA peer review of Adult Social Care
+LGA Peer Review of Adult Social Care

 In May this year, Adult Social Care commissioned a Local Government Association (LGA) Peer Review as a ‘mock inspection’ to support us to further prepare for CQC assurance.